wez/wezterm/docs/shell-integration.md

 printf "\033]7;c;?\033\\"
 ```

-- `c` pastes to the system clipboard
+- `c` pastes from the system clipboard
-- `p` pastes to the primary selection buffer
+- `p` pastes from the primary selection buffer

 Note that this feature poses a potential security risk and is disabled by
 default.
 It requires enabling via [a configuration option](config/lua/config/enable_osc52_clipboard_reading.md).